 The K-State Salina Security Office helps preserve a safe campus environment where diverse social, cultural and academic values are allowed to develop and prosper.
-The Security Office consists of four full-time security officers.
+The Security Office consists of two full-time security officers and contract security.

-One university police sergeant from the Kansas State University Police Department in Manhattan is assigned to the Salina campus as a liaison with local law enforcement agencies and to direct security services for the Salina campus.
+One university police sergeant from the Kansas State University Police Department is assigned to the Salina campus as a liaison with local law enforcement agencies and to direct security services for the Salina campus.